 13. To what extent does your medical school emphasize the importance of Indigenous knowledge and value systems as essential components of planetary health solutions?
 3 Indigenous knowledge and value systems are integrated throughout the medical school's planetary health education 2 Indigenous knowledge and value systems as essential components of planetary health solutions are included briefly in the core curriculum.

-1 Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework. --- ---
+1 Indigenous knowledge and value systems as essential components of planetary health solutions are included in elective coursework.
 0 This topic was not covered.

-Score explanation: This topic is not covered in the core curriculum.
+Score explanation: While the "Global & Travel Health" SSC does cover environmental challenges faced by Indigenous communities, it does not adequately emphasise the importance of their knowledge and value systems as essential components of planetary health solutions.